CoenMeintjes/property_investment_analysis_framework/README.md

 ## **Evaluating Feasibility for Optimal Returns**

-This project presents a comprehensive analysis framework designed to consistently and systematically assess the feasibility of property investments.
-This framework aims to provide stakeholders and investors with a standardized approach to evaluating property deals, while facilitating an iterative feedback loop for continuous improvement.
+This project focuses on the development of a robust framework that enables consistent and systematic assessment of property investments.
+The goal is to provide stakeholders and investors with a standardized approach to evaluating property deals, while facilitating an iterative feedback loop for continuous improvement.

+### **Addressing the Need for Reliable Evaluation**

-By establishing a standardized framework, this project aims to address the need for a reliable method to evaluate property investments.
-The implementation of a consistent assessment process empowers stakeholders and investors to make informed decisions, while fostering a dynamic feedback loop that allows for on-going refinement and optimization based on accumulated data and experience.
+New property investors may lack a reliable method for evaluating the feasibility of investment opportunities.
+This project seeks to bridge that gap by establishing a consistent assessment process.
+By doing so investors can be empowered to make well-informed decisions and an environment for ongoing refinement and optimization based on their accumulated data and experience can be facilitated.

+### **Building upon Prior Research**

-This projects is a continuation of [insert link to the market analysis study] and aims to build on the foundation created in that project.
-The goal is to create a comprehensive toolkit for property investors to assist in the process of identifying and analysing investment opportunities.
+The Comprehensive Property Investment Analysis is built upon the extensive foundation established in the [market analysis study](insert link to the study).
+This study served as the initial step towards the ultimate goal of developing a comprehensive toolkit designed to assist property investors in identifying and analysing investment opportunities with greater precision and confidence.

-Please refer to the full ***Comprehensive Property Investment Analysis Project documentation*** for a detailed description of the process involved with developing this analysis framework.
-Below an example property is analysed in order to showcase the outcome of the study in terms of being able to analyse a property investment opportunity.
+### **Documentation and Example Analysis**

+To gain a deeper understanding of the development process behind the analytical framework, please explore the complete **Comprehensive Property Investment Analysis Project documentation [insert link]**.
+This documentation offers detailed insights into the methodology and implementation of the framework.

+As a practical demonstration of the framework's capabilities an example analysis has been conducted below.
+This analysis serves as an illustrative example of how the framework can be utilized to evaluate an opportunity.

+---

 ## **Example Property Analysis**

-As defined through the design process, the steps for assessing a potential investment property are as follows:
+As outlined in the project documentation, the assessment process consists of the following steps:

-1. Opportunity identification:  guided by market analysis and investor specific criteria regarding capital availability and so forth
+1. Opportunity identification: This step involves identifying potential investment opportunities based on market analysis and investor-specific criteria, such as capital availability and investment goals.
-2. Property Data Collection
-3. Investment Cost Definition
-4. Calculations and Analysis
-5. Recommendation
+2. Property Data Collection: Once an opportunity is identified, the next step is to gather relevant data about the property.
+This includes information such as location, size, condition, amenities, and any other factors that may impact its value and potential returns.
+3. Investment Cost Definition: In this step, costs associated with the investment are determined, including the purchase price, transaction fees, renovation expenses, and ongoing maintenance costs.
+4. Calculations and Analysis: Using the collected data and investment costs, calculations are performed for analysis to evaluate the financial viability of the property.
+This includes assessing factors such as rental income, potential appreciation, cash flow, return on investment, and other key metrics.
+5. Recommendation: Based on the analysis, a recommendation is provided on whether the property is a viable investment option.

-For the purpose of this example a random property currently listed for sale was selected to perform an analysis on.
-In reality there would be a prerequisite process involving various decisions that need to be made by the individual investor in order to identify the opportunity.
-This allows negating step 1 and moving straight into property data collection.
+For the purpose of this example, a random property currently listed for sale has been selected.
+However, it's important to note that in a real-world scenario, there would typically be a prerequisite process involving various decisions made by the individual investor.

 ### **Property Data Collection**

+to be completed...